mkelleyjr/C-Players-Guide/README.md

 Readme.md

-Learning C# for use with Godot, etc.
+Learning C# for use with Godot instead of Godot Script, etc.

 Examples and tests.